simplefoc/simplefoc.github.io/docs/simplefoc_library/code/sensors/hall_sensor.md

 ### Software pin change interrupt

-For Arduino Uno and boards using Atmega328 chipd, we will have to use the software interrupt library to use Hall senors with this library, because we will need three interrupt pins and Atmega328 has only 2.
+For Arduino UNO and other boards using ATmega328 chips, we will have to use the software interrupt library to use Hall senors with this library, because we will need three interrupt pins and ATmega328 has only 2.
 I suggest using the [PciManager library](https://github.com/prampec/arduino-pcimanager).

 The steps of using this library in code are very similar to [hardware interrupt](#arduino-hardware-external-interrupt).